An inspirational read

 Did you also know?

-In a story about a US schoolgirl league basketball team that was light on skills, the coach equipped the team with disruptive tactics and a hard working ethic which enabled them to beat better ranked opponents.
+In a story about a US schoolgirl league basketball team that was light on skills, the coach equipped the team with disruptive tactics.
+Also a hard working ethic which therefore enabled them to beat better ranked opponents.

-To raise awareness and gain public sympathy for the US civil rights movement, the organisers of an Alabama demonstration tricked the authorities into a confrontation which led to lots of bad PR (and inspired a step change in support for the civil rights cause).
+To raise awareness and gain public sympathy for the US civil rights movement, the organisers of an Alabama demonstration tricked the authorities into a confrontation.
+This led to lots of bad PR (and inspired a step change in support for the civil rights cause).

-The Impressionist painters were originally refused access to the Paris Salon exhibitions of the day so they started their own show.
-By creating a new pond in which to swim allowed them to be seen and grow big.
+The Impressionist painters were originally refused access to the Paris Salon exhibitions of the day.
+So they started their own show.
+By creating a new pond in which to swim allowed them to be seen, and in turn, grow bigger.

-By applying some of the themes in the book to businesses, here are a handful of lessons that can help minnows triumph over the mighty:
+By applying some of the themes in the book to businesses, here are a handful of lessons to help minnows triumph over the mighty:

 - Competing on different terms, for example using different strengths, to your adversaries can provide an advantage.